steve0hh/midas/README.md

 # MIDAS

-[MIDAS](https://github.com/bhatiasiddharth/MIDAS) - edge stream anomaly detection - for Go
+This is an implementation of [MIDAS](https://github.com/bhatiasiddharth/MIDAS) - edge stream anomaly detection but implemented in Go.

+For more information about how it works, please checkout the [resources](#resources) section.

 ## Usage and installation